The Plan Cafe in the Morgan Arcade

 Passing by lots of inviting restaurants, I settled on a Greek lamb burger at The Gourmet Burger Kitchen.

-The fresh ingredients, including cucumber raita, chili salsa, hummus, lettuce and tomato ensured the burger lived up to the restaurant’s “gourmet” name.
+The fresh ingredients, including cucumber raita, chili salsa, hummus, lettuce, and tomato, ensured the burger lived up to the restaurant's “gourmet” name.

-Afterwards, I caught a local bus back to downtown Cardiff for no more than a few bucks.
+Afterward, I caught a local bus back to downtown Cardiff for no more than a few bucks.

 Millenium Stadium

-Millenium Stadium and the Culture of Rugby
+Millennium Stadium and the Culture of Rugby

 Saturday afternoon, Cardiff hosted an international rugby match at the modern Millenium Stadium, which was somehow squeezed into the historic city center.